 Career Readiness through Pivot the Hustle

 University's College's School of Professional and Continuing Studies and the Rhode Island Department of Corrections have launched an innovative and results-oriented program designed to help inmates garner skills for successful re-entry into the workforce and employment upon release.

 Pivot the Hustle (PTH) reflects goals of the Raimondo administration and the RI Justice Reinvestment Working Group.
 Both were tasked with drafting recommendations for a data-driven approach to reduce corrections spending and reinvest in strategies to reduce recidivism.

 PTH works with eligible inmates expected to be up for parole in less than 18 months.
 Its goal is to provide skill and career readiness support to eligible soon to be released male/female prisoners to prepare them for employment and career paths that lead to self-sufficiency.
-SCS is working towards offering a portfolio of the RI Department of Labor and Training (RIDLT) approved for -credit and non-credit career readiness programs in addition to a cadre of individualized support services.
+UC is working towards offering a portfolio of the RI Department of Labor and Training (RIDLT) approved for -credit and non-credit career readiness programs in addition to a cadre of individualized support services.

 The individualized approach works with inmates to help them realize they have skills and encourages them to pivot those skills through building assessments, an educational roadmap, tutoring, and process remapping specific to the individual based on their individual needs and career aspirations.